olmozavala/ugos3_task21/DA_Chlora/README.md

 ## Autoregressive model in construction
 The new data loader class is `data_autoregressive.py`.
 It is used to train an autoregressive model that uses the previous predictions as input and the future predictions as target.
 It has a new flag `horizon_days` that specifies the number of days ahead we want to predict.

+Its getting harder to make partial changes from the current model.
+I will move to a separtate folder to work in the autoregressive model.
+SInce It requieres a lot of changes and this will most likely break the current model, if they are not already broken.
+I will creating copies insde this new folrder an create a new `README.md` inside it to track the changes and the TODOs.